Skip Navigation

 Wellstar Cobb offers educational resources and programs for patients before, during and after pregnancy.

-My Pregnancy Journey includes trimester-specific guidance on topics such as physical and emotional changes, nutrition, wellness and medication safety.
-Women and families can also connect with classes on childbirth, breastfeeding and newborn care, along with mental health and parenting resources.
+My Pregnancy Journey includes trimester-specific guidance on physical and emotional changes, nutrition, wellness and medication safety.
+Women and families can also access classes on childbirth, breastfeeding and newborn care, along with mental health and parenting resources.

 Learn more about maternal care services at Wellstar Cobb.